 But with the hustle and bustle in a city, the view from a balcony is not always rosy.
 This is a good reason why setting up a garden in the balcony can sometimes do wonders for feng shui.

 Generally speaking, a garden balcony is often said to be good feng shui as it connects the energy of a house to the natural energies of the earth.

 So is your balcony garden good or bad feng shui?

 Southwest and northeast

 The simple reason being that these two directional sectors are fundamentally of earth element.
-As wood, which is the element of plants, destroys earth, the Gen and Kun trigrams within the house would be adversely affected by the strong presents of wood element.
+As wood, which is the element of plants, destroys earth, the Gen and Kun trigrams within the house would be adversely affected by the strong presence of wood element.

 This translate to adversity for young men and the matriarch in the household.
 Love and harmony in the family can also be affected.

 Only under certain situations can garden space in these two areas be acceptable.
 And these would lean towards more choosing the lesser of 2 evils.